Crypto-Forge-Labs/crypto-yall/README.md

 - Computes technical signals (2-pole Butterworth oscillator + HMM regime classifier for the daily bot)
 - Compares its current positions to what the strategy says they should be
 - Places market orders to reconcile
-- Logs every fill to a private GitHub Gist
+- Logs every fill to a secret GitHub Gist (unlisted; anyone with the URL can view it)
 - Sends email + Telegram alerts on every execution

 ### What it trades